Partey ‘very frustrated’ by injury struggles at Arsenal – Arteta | Goal.com

 Partey ‘very frustrated’ by injury struggles at Arsenal – Arteta

-Arsenal manager Mikel Arteta said Thomas Partey is ‘very frustrated’ by his struggles with injuries which have restricted him from being an 'important' player for the Gunners.
+Arsenal manager Mikel Arteta said Thomas Partey is "very frustrated" by his struggles with injuries which have prevented him from becoming a key player for the Gunners.

 The Black Stars midfielder is expected to miss Sunday's Premier League fixture against Leeds United after he limped off with a hamstring complaint in Arsenal's 1-0 loss to Aston Villa last Saturday.